vitessio/website/content/en/docs/24.0/reference/vreplication/vreplication.md

 The [Schema Tracker](../tracker/) solves this by storing versioned schema snapshots.
 When you enable the [`--track-schema-versions`](../flags/#track-schema-versions) `vttablet` flag, the primary tablet monitors replication for DDL events and stores schema snapshots in the `_vt.schema_version` table.
 VStreams then retrieve the appropriate schema version for each event based on its GTID position.

 {{< info >}}
-The schema tracker is disabled by default because it has overhead: enabling it effectively doubles the number of active vstreams on the tablets involved.
-This is primarily useful if you frequently run schema changes that will impact your VStreams or VReplication workflows.
+The schema tracker is disabled by default because it has overhead, adding another active set of vstreams on the tablets involved.
+This is primarily useful if you frequently run schema changes that will impact your [VTGate VStreams](../vstream) or VReplication workflows.

 To manage storage overhead from schema snapshots, use the [`--schema-version-max-age-seconds`](../flags/#schema-version-max-age-seconds) flag to prune snapshots older than a specified duration (for example, 1 day or 1 week).
 {{< /info >}}